jyothishri184/Cryptocurrency-Analysis-using-Power-BI/README.md

 # Cryptocurrency Analysis Using Power BI 🌟
 **Data Analysis Project**

+## Introduction
+📍This is my first project on the data analysis field using Power BI, representing the beginning of my journey into the fascinating world of data analysis.

 ## Cryptocurrency Overview
-Cryptocurrency is a category of digital assets that can be bought, sold, or traded securely, utilizing cryptographic methods.
-Operating independently of banks, cryptocurrencies confirm transactions through decentralized networks.
-As of the end of 2021, there were 13,669 cryptocurrencies, highlighting the dynamic nature of this digital financial landscape (source: Coin Market Cap).
+Cryptocurrency, operating independently of banks, uses cryptographic methods for secure transactions through decentralized networks.
+As of 2021, there were 13,669 cryptocurrencies (source: Coin Market Cap), highlighting the dynamic nature of this digital financial landscape.

 ### Table of Contents
 1. [Introduction](#introduction)